 A layperson might ask what does an electrical contractor do differently than an electrician?
 The work of an electrician and an electrical contractor might not be distinguishable for a layperson.
-This article will discuss the differences between an electrical contractor and electrician, as well as what an electrical contractor does, and their importance in the construction industry.
+This article will discuss the differences between an electrical contractor and electrician, as well as what a licensed electrical contractor does, and their importance in the construction industry.

 What is an Electrical Contractor?